Franco Corelli: Later life: 1976–2003

 After retiring from the stage, Corelli became a popular voice teacher in New York City, somewhat ironic for a man who himself disdained voice teachers for much of his life.
 He was briefly coaxed out of retirement for concerts in 1980 and 1981.
 He died in Milan 29 October 2003, aged 82, after suffering a stroke earlier that year, and was buried in Milan's Cimitero Monumentale.

+Franco Corelli's resting place at the Cimitero Monumentale.

 Critical reception

 With a rich and ringing spinto tenor voice and movie-star good looks, Corelli won a wide public following from early on his career.
+Luciano Pavarotti described Corelli as having "vocal cords of steel".
 However, while the public was enthralled with the tenor, music critics were divided, with some complaining about what they perceived as self-indulgence of phrasing and expression.
 During the 1960s the anti-Corelli sentiment was epitomized by Alan Rich of The New York Herald Tribune in a 1966 article which, while acknowledged the vibrancy and white heat of his singing, considered Corelli a throwback.
 Rich said that Corelli is "not employed by an opera, but employs it to serve purposes it was not meant to serve."
 Also, many critics did not look favourably on his performances in French opera, owing to the tenor's exotic French diction and style.
-However, Corelli also had his admirers among several highly respected and notable critics, including Harold C. Schonberg of The New York Times, who once defended the expressive liberties taken by Corelli saying that his performance possessed "its own kind of logic".
+Nevertheless, many of Corelli's most celebrated roles have been in French: Don Jose in Bizet's Carmen, which he is known to have sung over 100 times; Romeo in Gounod's Romeo et Juliette; and the title role in Massenet's Werther.
+Corelli also had his admirers among several highly respected and notable critics, including Harold C. Schonberg of The New York Times, who once defended the expressive liberties taken by Corelli saying that his performance possessed "its own kind of logic".